 Under TN Code § 9-8-402 (2017), you must make your claim within one year of the accident which resulted in your injury.
 The Division of Claims Administration has 90 days from that notice to investigate your claim, and then either approve or deny it.

 If it is approved, you’ll get your settlement within one year, though most people get their money much more quickly.
 If it is denied, you have 90 days to file a claim with the claims commission.

 However, “If the Division of Claims Administration does not approve or deny the claim within that time period, then the jurisdiction of the claim automatically transfers to the Tennessee Claims Commission.
 If this occurs, the Division of Claims Administration will notify you of the transfer,” per the TN Treasury Department.
 Any denied claim for more than $25,000 will also be transferred.

-Still the process of filing for benefits is complicated; you want an experienced work injury lawyer on your side.
+The process of filing for benefits is complicated; you want an experienced work injury lawyer on your side.
 Wagner & Wagner can help.
 If your claim has been denied, call us as soon as you can to set up your appointment.
 If you are a government contractor, contact us about helping you file a claim through different channels.

 Protecting the rights of injured government employees

-Wagner & Wagner Attorneys at Law respects the work of state and federal workers, and understands the difficulties of filing a claim after an injury.
+Wagner & Wagner Attorneys at Law respects the work of state workers, and understands the difficulties of filing a claim after an injury.
 We are familiar with the process of bringing a claim against the government, and can help you avoid the common pitfalls when filing that claim.
 For a free initial consultation with one of our Chattanooga worksite injury attorneys, please call 423-756-7923 or fill out our contact form.
 We serve clients in North Georgia, Cleveland, TN, Chattanooga and all surrounding counties.